Private James Higgins

 HOSPITALISATION PNEUMONIA FEBRUARY 1917

 On the 5th February 1917, while in the training camp, James was admitted to the Group Hospital in Codford with pneumonia.
 Pneumonia is an infection caused by bacteria, viruses, or fungi.
 It leads to inflammation in the air sacs of one or both lungs.
-These sacs, called alveoli, fill with fluid or pus, making it difficult to breathe. is a contagious illness, easily spread among the soldiers, crowded together in tents/ in the trenches.
+These sacs, called alveoli, fill with fluid or pus, making it difficult to breathe. is a contagious illness, easily spread among the soldiers, crowded together in tents

 Pneumonia symptoms can be life threatening in such condition.
 They included coughing that may produce phlegm (mucus), fever, sweating or chills, shortness of breath , chest pain that’s worse when you breathe or cough & feelings of tiredness or fatigue

 In WWI there were no anti-biotics & no penicillin.
 There was no effective medical treatment for pneumonia.
 The Army Nurse Corps was critical for soldier’s care.
 Symptom management by skilled supportive nursing care was the best predictor of positive patient outcomes and decreases in mortality rates.
-This care consisted of duties such as administering medications, monitoring vital signs, fever control, providing hydration, rest, dressing changes, open-air therapy, bed baths, clean bedding, feeding, back and chest rubs with camphorated sweet oil, and cleaning the ward
+This care consisted of duties such as administering medications, monitoring vital signs, fever control, providing hydration, rest, dressing changes, open-air therapy, bed baths, clean bedding, feeding, back and chest rubs with camphorated sweet oil, and cleaning the ward.
+James only had a mild case

 On 21st February he returned to Codford to continue his training.
 He was transferred to the 49th Battalion.